deepdrive/deepdrive-sim/README.md

 ### Linux

-The Unreal Editor in Linux works, but not as well as in Windows.
-So it's easiest to do most development in Windows, then test / bug fix issues in Linux.
+The Unreal Editor in Linux works, but not as well as in Windows, so it's easiest to do most development in Windows, then test / bug fix issues in Linux.

 - Clone the Allegorithmic version of Unreal with the Substance plugin <kbd>4.14.0.17</kbd>:
 ```